-Notes to the Financial Statements as of and for the year ended 31 March 2024
+Notes to the Financial Statements as of and for the year ended 31 March 2025 (All Amounts in INR Millions unless otherwise stated)

 (i) Foreign exchange risk

 The Company is exposed to currency risk to the extent that there is a mismatch between the currencies in which borrowings, trade payables, capital creditors, payable to related parties, trade receivables and balances with banks are denominated and the functional currency of the Company.
 The functional currency of the Company is INR.
 The currencies in which these transactions are primarily denominated are US dollars (USD) and Euros (EUR).